markusfisch/simsala/README.md

 ### Set password

+Calculate the MD5 sum of the password you like to use to access the web interface.
+On Linux/BSD/OSX you can use md5sum:

+	$ printf 'your-password' | md5sum

-Open simsala/index.php with a text editor and find this line:
+Next, open simsala/index.php with a text editor and find this line:

-	$app = new App( 'simsala' );
+	$app = new App(

-The word __simsala__ is your password.
-Change it to something more secure.
+		// MD5 sum of your password
+		'0cd9686c955f3fdfead2081e7cb9eb27' );

+Put the MD5 hash between the single quotes.

 ### Log in